NuteBurn/nuteburn.github.io/notes.md

 title: Notes
 ---

-* Do not remove this line (it will not be displayed) {:toc}
+* Do not remove this line ,it will not be displayed (change * to # for a numbered list) {:toc}

 ## Lighting